 The face of the franchise for any team has to carry the team to wins and furthermore he has to be good enough to convince other talent to want to join him.
 The Mavs aren’t there yet.
-Yes, they pummeled an atrocious Lakers team but for Barnes to reach the altitude the Mavs want he has to be surrounded by an elite point guard and an explosive power forward.
+For Barnes to reach the altitude the Mavs want he has to be surrounded by an elite point guard and an explosive power forward.
 Frankly, they have to moved beyond Dirk Nowitzki.
 The impact of Dirk tilts everything away from Harrison Barnes; he is competing with a legend.
 He is in his shadow.
 The Mavs have yet to begin a new chapter.

-Yes and no. He is playing more minutes, taking more shots, draining free throws at a career high level.
-His defensive rebounds are up, his offensive rebounds are up, his PER is higher, though he has yet to cross the star threshold of a PER of 20+.
+Yes and no. He is playing fewer minutes than last season, taking fewer shots, draining more free throws.
+His defensive rebounds are way up, his offensive rebounds are slightly down, his PER is near identical to last season.
+Star players cross the 20.0 PER but Barnes PER is only 16.2.

 |Then and Now||Points||FG%||3-Point%||Rebounds||Off.
 Rating|

-Even though his usage is way up from his Golden State days, his consistency is the same.
-He is making 42% of his catch and shoot jumpers and 41% of his pull-ups.
-Last year he was ranked 37th among small forwards when measuring on-court impact and this year he is ranked 34th.
+Even though his usage is way up from his Golden State days, his consistency is a work in progress.
+He is making 35.3% of his catch and shoot jumpers and 36.1% of his pull-ups.
+This year, he is ranked 78th among small forwards when measuring on-court impact.
 (Real Plus-Minus).

 The Warriors helping themselves to the luxury lane by landing Kevin Durant benefited Dallas by default.
 It was never their intention, but the Warriors did the Mavs a favor.
 Free agents with Barnes skill level have bypassed the Mavs for more glamorous places.
 Getting Barnes checked a big box for the Mavs future.
 A max free agent is hard to come by and with the new collective bargaining agreement free agents will be impossible to rip away from their teams.

-First question in rebuilding a once great team: do you have a future All-Star?
+First question in rebuilding a once great team: do you have a significant talent?
 The Mavs can say yes.
 Next goal: an elite point guard.
 The Mavs can say: we are developing one.

 photo via llananba